vnevescode/elo7-test-project/README.md

   - Do not show inactive positions.
   - For data without location, replace with the word "Remote".
 - ** Extra Features **:
-  - When user click on anchor tag "Vagas em Aberto>>",the page redirect automatically to the bottom of the page where open opportunities is shown.
+  - When user click on anchor tag "Vagas em Aberto>>", the page redirect automatically to the bottom of the page where open opportunities is shown.
   - When user click on CEO photo a Youtube embedded video will shown.
 If user clicked outside the photo will come back to the original position.

 ## Installation